kakduman/minecraft-server-hosts/README.md

 - SeaSon#5421 for the SkyNode server.
 - Purpur from [Birdflop Hosting](https://birdflop.com) for the Birdflop servers and the baseline dedicated server.
 - Various people in the [Birdflop Hosting Discord](https://discord.gg/zsz3PzT) for all other servers.

+# Additional Notes
+- SkyNode failed the multi-thread test because the server kept crashing due to insufficient overhead.
+Support refused to lower Xmx without lowering the container size, add swap overhead, or add memory overhead.
+- Currently waiting on RetroNode servers to test.
+Support says that they are out of stock right now.
+- Currently waiting on a response from HeavyNode regarding servers to test.